Other Exercises

 And swear words and sneering, and his tongue it was snarling,

-In a matter of minutes on was out walking.
+In a matter of on bail was out walking.

 She was fifty-one old and gave birth to ten children

-And sat at the head of the table
+And never sat at the head of the table

 And didn't even talk to the people at the table